BDC Hamburger Icon

 5. Weatherize your space.

-Another way to reduce your business’s carbon footprint is to take changing weather and the seasons into account.
+Another way to reduce your business’s carbon footprint is to account for changing weather and seasons.

 Why you should reduce your business’s carbon footprint

-Major corporations like Microsoft, Google, Lyft and Salesforce are already committed to going carbon neutral, as are smaller companies like Burt’s Bees and Diamond Foundry.
+• Join business leaders: Major corporations like Microsoft, Google, Lyft and Salesforce are already committed to going carbon neutral; smaller companies like Burt’s Bees and Diamond Foundry are doing so as well.
 Joining them as a pioneer toward sustainability can benefit your bottom line.

-According to a 2021 study from EY, 74 percent of investors surveyed said they are more likely today to divest from companies with poor environmental, social and governance performance than before the COVID-19 pandemic.
+• Impress investors: Like consumers, investors want to work with enlightened companies that care about the environment.
+According to a 2023 study from PwC, 42 percent of investors surveyed said they divested from companies with poor environmental, social and governance performance.

-“Aside from the obvious ‘because it’s the right thing to do’ argument, businesses can also see an increase in their financial performance by adopting more sustainable practices,” Mazzella added.
+George Mazzella agrees that if companies can effectively reduce their carbon footprints, they will help slow down the current climate crisis we face today.
+“Aside from the obvious ‘because it’s the right thing to do’ argument, businesses can also see an increase in their financial performance by adopting more sustainable practices,” said Mazzella, VP of sales and business development at Nori.

 Nature and capitalism don’t have to be at odds.
-By minimizing your business’s carbon footprint, you can cut energy costs, improve employee morale, strengthen your company’s reputation as a leader in sustainability and even increase your revenue — all while protecting the resources and planet we need to operate and thrive.
+By minimizing your business’s carbon footprint, you can cut energy costs.
+You can also improve employee morale, strengthen your company’s reputation as a leader in sustainability and even increase your revenue — all while protecting the resources and planet we need to operate and thrive.

 Mike Wood is an online marketer, author and Wikipedia expert.
 He is the founder of Legalmorning.com, an online marketing agency that specializes in content writing, brand management and professional Wikipedia editing.
 He is a regular contributor to many online publications where he writes about business and marketing.
 Wood is the host of the Marketing Impact podcast and author of the books Link Juice and Wikipedia As A Marketing Tool.